 Step 2.
 Enter into the Editing Mode

-Since you wish to edit the PDF images, click on the 'Edit' option on the top toolbar or from the left toolbar.
+Since you wish to edit the PDF images, click on the 'Edit Text & Images' icon from the left toolbar.
 This option reveals the editing panel in the tool.

 Step 3.
 Extract Images from PDF